chinmayarvind23/AIvaluate/docs/Individual Logs/Aayush.md

 </table>

 ### Cycle Goal Review
 I made significant progress on multiple fronts.
-The design video presentation and solving merge conflicts were completed successfully.
-Learning React and working on the frontend login/logout design page are ongoing.
+The design video presentation,frontend login/logout design page and solving merge conflicts were completed successfully.
 The code review and merge of the frontend login pages to the development branch were completed.
 The team meeting and planning were productive.

 ### Next Cycle Goals
   * Goal 1: Continue working on the front-end Login/logout design page